apache/openwhisk/docs/reference.md

 The signature for `next` is `function(error, activation)`, where:

 - `error` is `false` if the firing succeeded, and a truthy value if it failed, usually a string describing the error.
-- On errors, `activation` may be undefined, depending on the failure mode.
+- On errors, `activation` might be undefined, depending on the failure mode.
-- When defined, `activation` is a dictionary with an `activationId` field containing the activation id.
+- When defined, `activation` is a dictionary with an `activationId` field containing the activation ID.

 The `whisk.getAuthKey()` function returns the authorization key under which the action is running.
-There is usually no reason to invoke this function directly, since it is used implicitly by the `whisk.invoke()` and `whisk.trigger()` functions.
+Usually, you do not need to invoke this function directly, because it is used implicitly by the `whisk.invoke()` and `whisk.trigger()` functions.

 ### Runtime environment